top of page

 Canvas or stone?

 We have two safari tents which sit on hand-built platforms, high above ground level with spacious decks looking out over the field below.
 The two tents are approximately 50m apart and separated by a hillock and a copse of beech and apple.
-If canvas isn’t not your thing, accommodation is also available in a private wing at our quintessentially English, Grade 2-listed cottage with Inglenook fireplace and exposed beams.
+If canvas isn’t your thing, accommodation is also available in a private wing at our quintessentially English, Grade II listed cottage with Inglenook fireplace and exposed beams.

 'Toadsmoor', tent 1